gdiSLC/intro-to-databases/readme.md

  - A text editor.
 We recommend Sublime Text 2 (free; available for Mac, PC, and Linux).

-### Topics covered:

- - The topics you plan to cover
- - Written in list form
- - Here's another one
+### Topics covered:  The following topics will be discussed in approximately four hours of instruction time (with a 1 hour break in the middle).

+ - Data Modeling & Organization
+ - SQL Environment & Basic Queries
+ - Create, Insert, Update, & Delete Statements
+ - Joins & Advanced SQL